ariveralee/PiInTheSky/README.md

         ![alt text](https://github.com/ariveralee/PiInTheSky/blob/master/images/thearrow.JPG "separating the pieces")

-    - Now take the pi and insert the bottom first on an angle where the SD slot is as and press down as shown below:
+    - Now take the Pi and insert the bottom first on an angle where the SD slot is as and press down as shown below:

         ![alt text](https://github.com/ariveralee/PiInTheSky/blob/master/images/insertpi.JPG "Placing the pi")